alecramsay/ushouse/README.md

 I imported that into Excel and analyzed the results longitudinally.

+* I use R vote & seat shares in this analysis ... because that's how I started years ago, before switching to D vote & seat shares in DRA.

 ## TODO

-* TODO - Document R vote- & seat-shares in the constituent CSVs
-* TODO - Review & document the logic for imputing uncontested elections
-* TODO - Programmatically analyze results by state over time
 * TODO - Handle missing data in Vermont & document two-party results